randjelovicaleks/shop-app/README.md

 * Check if you have installed Node.js (v14.18.1)
 * Install MongoDb (v5.0.4)
 * Start MongoDb
-* Create .env file in the root folder of the app and set variables for PORT and DB_CONNECTION_STRING
+* Create .env file in the root folder of the app and set variables for PORT and DB_URL
 * Change port which you setup also in swagger.json file
 * Run npm install
 * Run nodemon app